 A successful marketing campaign requires dozens of very specific skill sets across multiple channels:

-- Target Audience Definition (Who are you speaking to?)
+- Target Audience Definition (Who are you speaking to?
+Do you know their motivations, preferences, and pain points?)

-- Clear brand positioning (Do you have a compelling marketing message and a consistent brand voice?)
+- Clear brand positioning (What makes you unique?
+Do you have a compelling marketing message and a consistent brand voice?)

-- Metrics to define success (What does success look like?)
+- Goal-setting and KPIs (What does success look like?)

-- Content Writing (What you are going to say?)
+- Content writing and messaging (What you are going to say?)

 - Graphic Design (Who makes it visually appealing?)